bradreeder/CV/README.md

 # CV - Bradley Reeder

 I am a UX Researcher looking for work in London, UK.
-I am currently freelancing and studying at [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development bootcamp.
-I am a passionate learner and problem solver, eager to explore new methodologies and learn with like-minded individuals.
+I am currently freelancing and studying at [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development school.
+I am a natural empath and independent learner with a background in facilitation and collaborative environments.
+I am eager to explore all aspects of user-centred and UX design and learn with like minded individuals.

 ---